Carpenter Concerts Foundation Policy Plan

 Treasurer: Sarah Jones

-8. Future Plans (2025–2028)
+8. Future plans (2025–2028)

 • Expand collaborations with cultural institutions and international partners.

-9. Publication Requirements
+9. Publication requirement

 • The current policy plan.

-• The RSIN / fiscal identification number.
+• The RSIN/fiscal number.